vippsas/vipps-shopify/shopify-faq.md

 <div>
 END_HIDDEN_IN_GITHUB -->

-Alternatively, to add the Vipps or MobilePay logo in the footer, you'll can the theme files by adding/editing a line of code in your footer or where you'll want the logos to appear.
+Alternatively, to add the Vipps or MobilePay logo in the footer, you can edit the theme files by adding/editing a line of code in your footer or where you'll want the logos to appear.
 An example would be, but needs testing in your shop before using:

 ```liquid
 {% assign enabled_payment_types = 'vipps,payment_2,payment_3' | remove: ' ' | split: ',' %}